top of page

 group.

-• An additional date a year in a harder to reach location
+- An additional meeting date once a year in a harder to reach location (where

 Meetings to date have included a focus on: